patrickbucher/learning-clojure/getting-clojure.md

 solutions.
 Maps are _generic_ and very flexible.
 They can deal with arbitrary keys, which comes with a runtime penalty when dealing with huge amounts of data.

-_Records_ are specialized data structures dealing only a set of predefined keys:
+_Records_ are specialized data structures dealing only with a set of predefined
+keys:

     > (defrecord Employee [name age job salary])